purpleteam-labs/purpleteam/README.md

 If you are planning on running/debugging purpleteam from another NodeJS process, for example a CI/nightly build/build pipeline project of your own, installing via NPM is a good option.

 For the locally installed via NPM option the purpleteam-labs Team uses the [purpleteam-build-test-cli](https://github.com/purpleteam-labs/purpleteam-build-test-cli) project as an example to test that this option works as expected.
 The following example [package.json](https://github.com/purpleteam-labs/purpleteam-build-test-cli/blob/main/package.json) and [index.js](https://github.com/purpleteam-labs/purpleteam-build-test-cli/blob/main/index.js) files are from the purpleteam-build-test-cli example project.
+Feel free to clone it, or use your own project to follow along.

 This example exports two environment variables: